Summarising the information you need

 A time series analysis can be used to:

 - forecast the future values of a series

 - assess the performance of a franchise, corporate or retail network (either individually or collectively)

 - plot sales data against time to reveal trends, seasonality, remove the trend or seasonal component

 - identify overall trends, high and low periods and complex facts and then investigate any areas of concern

 - use the sales data to model weekly and monthly forecasts instead of relying on yearly results

 - design efficient stock ordering practices, develop financial plans and optimise staffing and resources

-We can use our six step data analysis process, once we understand your enterprise, your products and services, the current and target customer base and the existing buying patterns to:
+Once we understand your enterprise, your products and services, the current and target customer base and the existing buying patterns, we can:

 - complete a data review for your overall sales and any inconsistencies